palantir/policy-bot/README.md

   # are ignored for the purposes of approval.
 This means the users will not
   # count as contributors and their commits will not invalidate approval if
   # invalidate_on_push is enabled.
 Both the author and the committer must match
   # the conditions to ignore the commit.
+This option has security implications,
+  # see the README for more details.
   ignore_commits_by:
     users: ["bulldozer[bot]"]
     organizatons: ["org1']